HattieTavares/shake-it/README.md

 # Shake-It

-A simple React app that allows users to upload a picture and customize it into looking like a polaroid picture, complete with a vintage filter option and "handwritten" text.
+A simple React app that allows users to upload a picture, customize it to look like a vintage polaroid picture, complete with photo filter options and "handwritten" text fonts as an overlay.

 **Link to project:** coming soon